uventure/uventure.github.io/index.md

 ![](images/directory.png)

-BowFolios also provides a filter page, available to those who can login to the system with their UH account.
-The filter page allows you to display all portfolios with a given interest:
+uVenture also provides a filter page, available to those who can login to the system with their UH account.
+The filter page allows you to display all adventures with a given interest/adventure type:

 ![](images/filter.png)